xiaoyu0928/xiaoyu0928.github.io/index.md

 ## <a id="news"></a>News

-- One of my master's students has had his research poster accepted by iConference 2025, which will be held at Indiana University in the USA.
+- I have been a member of the iSchools Asia-Pacific Next Generation Committee since 2025
-- I have been promoted to be Associate Professor of Information Resources Management at Shanghai University.
+- I have been awarded the 2024 Best Reviewer by [Data and Information Management](https://www.sciencedirect.com/journal/data-and-information-management/about/aims-and-scope)

 ---